tarantool/doc/doc/reference/reference_sql/sql.rst

 The S "Sometimes allowed" character applies for these special situations: |br|
 From STRING To BOOLEAN is allowed if UPPER(string-value) = ``'TRUE'`` or ``'FALSE'``. |br|
-From NUMBER to INTEGER is allowed for cast and assignment only if the result is not out of range. |br|
+From DOUBLE to INTEGER is allowed for cast and assignment only if the result is not out of range. |br|
-From STRING to INTEGER or NUMBER is allowed only if the string has a representation of a number.
+From STRING to INTEGER or DOUBLE is allowed only if the string has a representation of a number.

 The chart does not show To|From SCALAR because the conversions depend on the type of the value, not the type of the column definition.